Federal Reporting Requirement

 Any SLTT agency that exercises its counter-drone authority under the SAFER SKIES Act must submit an incident report to both DOJ and DHS within 48 hours of each incident.
 The clock starts the moment the incident occurs — not when your report is drafted, reviewed, or approved internally.

 This is a mandatory statutory obligation.
 There is no waiver process, and no extension mechanism exists in the current statute.
+The interim final rule (§124.13) specifies three report formats: standard (single incident), consolidated (multiple incidents within a single operational window), and recurring-venue (standing deployments at fixed sites).

 STATUTORY REPORT FIELDS